See a bid strategy's target bid

-The Target bid column in a Keywords reporting table shows you the bid that DoubleClick Search (DS) would have used the last time it evaluated that keyword’s bid if there were no secondary constraints (such as min/max strat bids or a secondary position goal) and just a primary goal.
+The Target bid column for a biddable item shows the bid that DoubleClick Search (DS) would have used the last time it evaluated that item’s bid if there were only a primary goal with no constraints (such as minimum/maximum bids or a secondary position goal).

-This column is a great way to see if your existing min/max strat bids are too restrictive.
-For example, if the target bids are mostly in the $10-15 range, but your current min/max bid range is $8-12, you should consider expanding the min/max bid range.
-This would allow the Performance Bidding Suite to more fully optimize the bids on your keywords and earn a greater return on your investment.
+This column is a great way to see if your existing minimum/maximum bids are too restrictive.
+For example, if the target bids are mostly in the $10-15 range but your current min/max bid range is $8-12, you should consider expanding the min/max bid range (either for the bid strategy as a whole or for the specific biddable item).
+This would allow the Performance Bidding Suite to more fully optimize bids and earn a greater return on your investment.

 You can also use the Target bid column to get an idea about what DS would bid before giving more control to the bid strategies.
 Learn more.

 The Primary constraint column shows which setting is actually the reason that the target bid is different from the max CPC bid for a particular biddable item.
 You can then attempt to adjust the setting to give the Performance Bidding Suite a better chance at applying the target bid.

 How to see a bid strategy's target bid

 Do one of the following:

 If the Target bid and Primary constraint columns aren't already displayed in the reporting column, do the following: